CS 4476-A Computer Vision

 Academic dishonesty will not be tolerated.
 This includes cheating, lying about course matters, plagiarism, code copying, or helping others commit a violation of the Honor Code.
 Plagiarism includes reproducing the words of others without both the use of quotation marks and citation.
 Students are reminded of the obligations and expectations associated with the Georgia Tech Academic Honor Code.
 We will use tools to find code sharing in projects.

 You should not view, edit, or copy anyone else's code.
-You should not post code to Canvas, except for starter code or helper code that isn't related to the core project.
+You should not publicly post code to Canvas, except for starter code or helper code that isn't related to the core project.

 More detailed guidance about what is and is not allowed in terms of collaboration with other students: